How to Cut your Heating and Cooling Bills

 For each degree you lower your thermostat, you have the potential of decreasing your heating expense by 5%.
 That means that simply lowering the temperature from 72 to 68 degrees (the average range that most people feel comfortable at) could lower your heating bills by up to 20%.

 2. Purchase an Energy Star programmable digital thermostat

-According to Energy Star, installing an Energy Star programmable digital thermostat can cut your heating and cooling costs by $180 per year.
+According to Energy Star, installing a smart thermostat like this one (highlighted on my money savings products page), which can cut your heating and cooling costs by $180 per year.
 A programmable thermostat enables you to regulate your household temperatures periodically without having to constantly remind yourself, even while you’re away.
 This can help you lower your bills in two ways: